-At Dental Associates of Delaware, we’re proud to provide a wide range of general, preventative, and cosmetic dentistry services to families throughout the Brandywine, Hockessin, and Middletown, DE areas.
+At Dental Associates of Delaware, we’re proud to provide a wide range of general, preventative, and cosmetic dentistry services to families throughout the Brandywine, Hockessin, Middletown, Newark, and Wilmington, DE areas.
 Our dentists and staff understand that some people avoid seeing the dentist because they’re nervous, anxious or fearful.
 That’s why we offer sedation dentistry to our patients who need more than pain-eliminating anesthesia.

 If you have dental anxiety or fear that’s stopping you from seeing a dentist, our sedation dentistry services can help you calmly and comfortably receive the dental treatment you need to achieve and maintain optimal dental health.
 Whether you need dental implants to replace missing teeth or periodontal care to improve the health of your gums, we can provide you with the right type of sedation that will make your dental visits comfortable and stress-free.

 Our compassionate dentists can help our anxious or nervous patients relax so they can receive the dental care they need and often with no recollection of the time passed.
 Sedation dentistry may be a good option for you if:

 Sedation dentistry is also great for people who have a low tolerance to pain, extremely sensitive teeth, a strong gag reflex, difficulty getting numb or for those needing extensive dental work.

 Our dentists strive to only sedate you long enough to make you relaxed, so you have a pain-free and comfortable experience.
 That is why we offer several levels of sedation: